mycroft/bookish-couscous/README.md

 It runs only 4 db queries: 2 read & 2 writes (1 for each users of the session).
 It also runs 2 read on redis.
+It will invalidate also data computed & stored by fo component (see next section).

 It can be ran multiple instance of processors.
 Each are independent and keeps no persistant information in memory.